vijayanant/vijayanant.github.io/content/posts/mastering-your-blog/mastering-your-blog-3/index.md

 ## Growing Your Audience with a Newsletter

-Your blog is equipped with a flexible newsletter sign-up feature, powered by Buttondown.
+Your blog is equipped with a flexible newsletter sign-up feature, powered by Zoho Campaigns.
 You can place a simple sign-up form anywhere within your content using a shortcode, and a full form is always available in the footer.

 ### Simple Newsletter Form (Inline)